Pronounciation: A-GA-ve ge-mi-ni-FLOR-a

 Sunset 12 (sometimes injured), 13-24

-Landscape Use: Elegant, strong fine textural accent for desert landscape plantings, either singly or in groups of 3 or more spaced at 4-5 feet on center, Makes a handsome container plant for use in large abode-style entry plantings.
-An agave that is most effectively used when planted relatively close to human landscape traffic patterns.
+Landscape Use: Elegant, fine-textured accent plant for oasis, xeric and desert landscapes, either singly or in groups of 3 or more spaced at 4 to 5 feet on center.
+This small agave also makes a handsome container plant for use in large abode-style entry plantings.
+Overall, this agave is most effectively used when planted relatively close to human landscape traffic patterns so as to be seen "up close and personal".

-Flowers & fruits: Large terminal flower stalk to 8 to 12 feet after several years.
+Flowers & Fruits: Large terminal flower stalk to 8- to 12-feet tall after several years.
 Individual flowers yellow and tinged with red, fruit encapsulated.

 Temperature: Freeze sensitive, injured below 25oF.
 Chilling injury causes a reddening of the foliage in winter when night-temps fall below 40oF.